 FAQs Answered: Insurance Claims

 Open Dental makes creating & sending insurance claims and receiving insurance payments quick and easy!
+In this post, we’ll explore some FAQs on claims and claim payments in Open Dental.

 I clicked “New Claim” – the claim includes procedures from today, but also a few from a much older date of service – why is this happening?